open-telemetry/opentelemetry-dotnet/docs/metrics/README.md

   [`TagList`](https://learn.microsoft.com/dotnet/api/system.diagnostics.taglist?view=net-7.0#remarks)
   avoids allocating any memory for up to eight tags, thereby, reducing the pressure on GC to free up memory.
+- Do not use TagList for `<3 tags`, as that will have poorer performance than directly passing.

 ```csharp
 var tags = new TagList